reed-adept/aria-matlab/README.txt

 --------------------------------

 A collection of C files (in mex-src) defines MEX interfaces for some of the functions in ariac.

+Requirements:
+ * ARIA 2.7.x or later
+ * Visual Studio 2010
+ * Matlab 2012b (other versions may work but are untested)
+ * Windows 7 (other operating systems including Linux should work, but are untested)

+Build:
+ 1. This directory should be a subdirectory of ARIA named "matlab" (see above).
+ 2. Build ariac in Release mode using Visual Studio 2010 by opening ariac-vc2010.sln, choosing Release mode, and building the ariac-dll project.
+ 3. Open Matlab and navigate to this matlab directory.
+ 4. Add this matlab directory to the Matlab path by right-clicking on it in the Matlab file browser and selecting "Add To Path" then "This Folder".
-Build ariac using Visual Studio 2010, then run mexdefs.m in Matlab to compile the Mex interfaces.
+ 5. Run makemex.m in Matlab to compile the Mex interfaces.
+It will also copy AriaVC10.dll into the matlab directory.

-(The Mex interfaces require ariac.dll and AriaVC10.dll to be present in the matlab directory to build and run.)
+The Mex interfaces require ariac.dll and AriaVC10.dll to be present in the matlab directory to build and run.

 To run any scripts/programs using the Aria functions, the matlab directory (containing the compiled Mex objects as well as ariac.dll and AriaVC10.dll) must be in your Matlab path.
 It can be added